Pope hails Zanardi’s ‘lesson of humanity’ through disability

 ROME (AP) — Pope Francis has praised Alex Zanardi as an example of strength amid adversity as the Italian auto racing champion-turned-Paralympic gold medalist recovers from a handbike crash.

-Francis penned a letter of encouragement assuring Zanardi and his family of his prayers.
+Francis penned a handwritten letter of encouragement assuring Zanardi and his family of his prayers.
 It was published on the front page of sports daily Gazzetta dello Sport on Wednesday.

 “Dearest Alessandro, your story is an example of how to start again after an unforeseen stop.
 Through sport, you have taught us to live life as a protagonist, teaching a lesson of humanity through disability.
 Thank you for having given strength to those who have lost it.
 In this painful moment, I am close to you and I pray for you and your family,” the letter read.